-The Florida Guardian ad Litem Office has more than 200 attorneys on staff and over 800 pro-bono attorneys who volunteer their services.
-In 2021, we served more than 37,000 children and had more than 13,000 volunteers.
+The Statewide Guardian ad Litem Office has more than 180 attorneys on staff and over 200 pro-bono attorneys who volunteer their services.
+In 2021, we served more than 37,000 children in Florida and had more than 13,000 volunteers.

 We believe the ability to shape a young life profoundly affects our collective future.
-We train and support our volunteers, attorneys, and child welfare professionals to be caring, dedicated advocates and mentors for Florida’s most vulnerable children during this critical time in their lives.
+We train and support attorneys, volunteers and child welfare professionals to be caring, dedicated advocates and mentors for Florida’s most vulnerable children during this critical, traumatic time in their lives.

-When a child is removed from their home, the judge stands in the parent’s shoes and has a duty to protect them.
-Guardian ad Litem representation is an integral part of a child’s protection.
-When a judge appoints the Florida Guardian ad Litem Office to an abused, neglected, or abandoned child, the child gets:
+When a child is removed from their home, the judge stands in the parent’s shoes and has a duty to protect the child.
+Statewide Guardian ad Litem Office representation is an integral part of a child’s protection.
+When a judge appoints the Statewide Guardian ad Litem Office to an abused, neglected, or abandoned child, the child gets:

 REPRESENTATION of the child’s legal interests.

-SUPPORT from a trained volunteer who is often the only safe and stable adult throughout the child’s case.
+SUPPORT from a trained volunteer or staff member who is often the only safe and stable adult throughout the child’s case.

-A link to the child’s COMMUNITY and support from the Guardian ad Litem public-private partnerships.
+A link to the child’s COMMUNITY and support from the Guardian ad Litem Foundation’s public-private partnerships.

 To further understand our model of representation in Florida, which is grounded in the principles of guardianship representation and fiduciary relationships, please review this 2021 Law Review published by Stetson University College of Law.